calscoo/portfolio/hugo/content/about.md

     * **Responsibilities:**

-      * PCI STUFF MAN PCI STUFF AND COST!!!!
-LET'S GOOOOOOOOOOOOOO!!!!!!
-TODO
       * Developed and maintained AWS infrastructure using Terraform and Kubernetes, ensuring optimal performance and security.
       * Improved IAM policies and user management, segregating permissions by environment and service, which increased security and auditability.
       * Reconfigured Lambdas to run within VPCs, enhancing the security posture of the organization.
-      * Participated in on-call rotation, handling incidents and mitigating risks.
+      * Participated in on-call rotation, promptly addressing and mitigating incidents, ensuring system stability and minimizing downtime.
       * Led the migration of multiple microservices to Kubernetes ServiceAccount authentication, reducing reliance on AWS IAM access keys.
       * Streamlined and automated RDS snapshot management, optimizing resource usage and lowering costs.
       * Conducted security reviews of team repositories, ensuring compliance with best practices and company standards.